j-euler/adaq-doc/docs/source/tutorial.rst

    $ adaq-workflow-node_scaling result ht_tetralith

-This will produce the following output:
+This command will write the following output:

 .. code-block:: console